Jezidmar/drone-detector/README.md

 Work is based on the geronimo [dataset](https://huggingface.co/geronimobasso).
 One can find script for train/val/test split in /data folder.
 Prep includes cutting dataset to pieces of 1 second which is the target chunk size.
 I used the pretrained encoder from the recent [ViT](https://github.com/cwx-worst-one/EAT) SOTA architecture as the backbone and trained classification head for binary classification (drone/ambient).

-The important observation is that the dataset is built as a combination of several smaller datasets, thus the possibility of having data drift clusters is above zero.
+The important observation is that the dataset is built as a combination of several smaller datasets, thus the probability of having data drift clusters is above zero.

 ### Installation: